MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 This setting sets the maximum download throughput rate in kilobytes (KB)/sec for computers running the OneDrive sync app.

-You must set this setting's value to an integer between 50 KB/sec and the maximum rate is 100,000 KB/sec that determines the download throughput in KB/sec that the sync app can use.
+Set this setting's value to an integer between 50 KB/sec and the maximum rate is 100,000 KB/sec that determines the download throughput in KB/sec that the sync app can use.

 The example for this setting in the **.plist** file is:
 <br/> \<key\>DownloadBandwidthLimited\</key\>  <br/> \<int\>(Download Throughput Rate in KB/sec)\</int\>  <br/>